 What Features do PRS USA Core Guitars have?

-The Custom 24 is arguably PRS’ flagship model, which has lead its Core range since 1985.
+The Custom 24 electric guitar is arguably PRS’ flagship model, which has led its Core range since 1985.
 With its bird fingerboard inlays, dual humbuckers, carved top, 24 frets and ergonomic contours, the Custom 24 is considered a modern classic among guitarists.
+The Custom 24 certainly set the precedent for PRS’ future designs, with many of its features dripping down into its other models.

-PRS Guitars Custom 24
+PRS Custom 22

 PRS SE Guitars